ffomezolam/GA-DSI-Capstone/README.md

 vague - some of them don't even provide examples of generated results.
 However based on these resources I have an idea on how to move forward, and am going to try a few options tomorrow, starting with an alternative model.

+- 2022-10-12: A few things today:

+  1. Trying to fit a text generating model on a larger dataset.
+Very slow on my computer.
+Tried AWS with TensorFlow GPU but GPU didn't engage, and ran out of memory.
+Sigh...

+  2. Decided for now to limit to Shakespeare only, because I decided on a classification metric - Shakespearian or not?
+If I have time I'll expand to more Elizabethan-era authors.
+Also determined a perplexity metric could work.

+  3. Looked up possible classification models.
+Due to the complications of transformers models, I'm probably going to go with one of the BERT models.
+     I've considered rolling my own in TensorFlow but it looks like there may be far too much to learn to get there within the next few days (would probably require me to start subclassing Keras layers etc. which I'm not ready to dive into).

+  In light of time constraints, my probably-doable modeling plan is:

+  1. Get as strong of a text-generation model as I can via larger pre-trained sets and longer fit runs.
+  2. Build a classification model that will give me an "is Shakespearian" score.

+  Overall not close to what I was hoping in terms of success but it'll do for what I'd consider the minimum requirements at least.